snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION_AND_DELIVERY.md

 This time, when the entry build is created, the appropriate temporary package would be taken and re-versioned as the specified new version we committed.
 We already said that `npm publish` is executed anyway when `PUBLISH_ARG` takes `re-publish` - which means the package would be published directly into npm.

 Sometimes there are unplanned issues that might fail the publish (for example, authentication).
-In fact, that explains why the script attempts to publish three times.
+In fact, that explains why the script attempts to publish three times (whereas the third attempt result is supposed to be "Error: You cannot publish over the previously published versions: X.Y.Z. : wix-style-react" and indicates the package is truly published).